digital-land/dluhc-datasets/README.md

    - Checks for and adds new datasets to the system
    - Updates the field definitions for all datasets

+   The new datasets command checks digital land datasette for any new category datasets, or if there has been a replacement of the dataset.

 2. `flask data set-considerations`
    - Updates dataset considerations from the specification